Emergence of meta-stable clustering in mean-field transformer models: Dynamic meta-stability results

 \begin{assumption} Let $\hat{W}_k$ be the $k-$th Gegenbauer coefficient of $W$ (see \eqref{sec:gegenbauer} for the definition), and $\gamma_{k}:=k(k+d-2)\hat{W}_k$.
 The sequence $\{\gamma_{k}\}_{k\geq 0}$ has a finite maximum $\gamma_{max}>0$.
 Moreover, this maximum is attained only at a single value $k_{max}>0$. \end{assumption}

 \begin{remark} Note that Assumption~\ref{ass:1} is trivially satisfied in the transformers model.
-Furthermore, for $d=2$ the coefficients $\hat{W}_k$ are simply given by $\frac{k^2}{\beta} I_k(\beta)$, where $I_k$ is the $k$-th order modified Bessel funcion of the first kind.
-The finiteness of the maximum holds by classical asymptotic estimates on Bessel functions \cite[p.
-360, 9.1.10]{abramowitz1948handbook}, while the maximum is non-unique only on a set of points $\beta$ of Lebesgue measure $0$. \end{remark}
+Furthermore, for $d=2$ the coefficients $\hat{W}_k$ are simply given by ${\beta^{-1}} I_k(\beta)$, where $I_k$ is the $k$-th order modified Bessel funcion of the first kind.
+Classical asymptotic estimates on Bessel functions \cite[p.
+360, 9.1.10]{abramowitz1948handbook} show that the maximum $\gamma_{max}$ is finite for all $\beta$ and it is non-unique only on a set of Lebesgue measure $0$.
+Furthermore, as $\beta \to\infty$, $k_{\text{max}} \approx \sqrt{\beta}$. \end{remark}

-Assumption \ref{ass:2} is related to the concept of H-stability introduced by \cite{ruelle1999smooth} and, as discussed in \cite{carrillo2020long} for the torus, determines the instability of the uniform measure and the properties of phase transitions in the presence of noise.
+Assumption \ref{ass:2} is related to the concept of H-stability introduced by \citep{ruelle1999smooth} and, as discussed in \citep{carrillo2020long} for the torus, determines the instability of the uniform measure and the properties of phase transitions in the presence of noise.
 We will in particular show that $\hat{W}_{k_{max}}$ also controls the time scale and the type of emerging symmetries.

 In what follows, motivated by the absence of a preferential direction in embedding space, we consider as the initial condition the empirical measure associated with $N$ tokens sampled independently and uniformly on $\mathbb{S}^{d-1}$.
-Although there is an extensive body of work on fluctuations of the mean-field limit (\cite{fernandez1997hilbertian, lancellotti2009fluctuations}), these studies generally focus on a finite time interval $[0, T]$, which is insufficient for observing the meta-stable phase.
+Although there is an extensive body of work on fluctuations of the mean-field limit (\citep{fernandez1997hilbertian, lancellotti2009fluctuations}), these studies generally focus on a finite time interval $[0, T]$, which is insufficient for observing the meta-stable phase.
 Indeed, in our setting, the size of the perturbation scales as $O(N^{-1/2})$, vanishing at any finite time $T$ in the $N\to \infty$ limit.
 To observe the effect of fluctuations at initialization at macroscopic scales, a much more refined analysis is required.
 To carry out such analysis, we decompose the meta-stable phase in three parts: the \emph{linear phase}, the \emph{quasi-linear phase}, and the \emph{clustering phase}, as depicted in Figure~\ref{fig:schematic}:

 \begin{itemize} \item \textbf{Linear phase.} Starting from a very small neighborhood of the uniform measure, the perturbation coalesces towards the dominant mode determined by $k_{max}$ until it reaches roughly size $\epsilon \sim O(N^{-1/4})$.
 We describe the dynamics in this phase in a precise fashion, providing quantitative estimates for the distance between the solution to the nonlinear PDE in \eqref{eq:continuity_eq} and its linearization around the uniform measure.